FTC-23511/SolversLib-Docs/features/drivebases.md

 * A `stop()` method
 * Square input method

-All of the following drive types are available for use in FTCLib.
+All of the following drive types are available for use in SolversLib.
 All that's needed for the user to do is plug in the values to an instantiation of the object.

 ## Differential